superstats/interview-data-science/README.md

 -Merge badge data with other time series like local weather as that can be a feature that impacts arrival/departure times

+-Have automated selection of parameters for machine learning methods to further remove human effort and make the program more independent